Toys for boys.

 - They tend to be liked by some small male children as i know from experience with family members

-- They are not just for boys, as i know a few females who know a lot about and like dinosaurs
+- They are not just for boys, as i know a few non males who know a lot about and like dinosaurs HERE

 And so it was.
 The decision was made and i got up early one Saturday and got on with it.
 By the end of the weekend i had them all finished and laundered and ready to be sent off.
 This speed in the process once the decision had been made is something not only typical of my crochet work, and my artistic expression, but in a way, also my approach to life in general.